How to spend 5 Days in Chiang Mai Thailand

 What to do during 5 Days in Chiang Mai Thailand.

-We have been living in Chiang Mai for some months now and when visitors ask what to see and do these are some of our suggestions for 5 Days in Chiang Mai.
+We have been living in Chiang Mai for a while now and when visitors ask what to see and do these are some of our suggestions for 5 Days in Chiang Mai.